 9.3 The council will review all fees and charges at least annually, following a report of the Clerk.

-9.4 Any sums found to be irrecoverable and any bad debts shall be reported to the council and shall be written off in the year.
+9.4 Any sums found to be irrecoverable after 12 months shall be reported to the council and a decision will be made on whether to write off the debt or continue to seek recovery.

 9.5 All sums received on behalf of the council shall be banked intact as directed by the RFO.
 In all cases, all receipts shall be deposited with the council's bankers with such frequency as the RFO considers necessary.